NafizUddin/Quickreads-Client-Side/README.md

 - Filter Books - There is a `Filter` button in all books page by which we can filter books by quantity.
 We can also filter books by category by clicking the category.

 - Read Book and Download PDF - There is a button named `Read Book` in Book Details page by which a user can read some part of the book.
 In that page, A user will find some content of the book and also a `Download PDF` button in the bottom of the page.
 By clicking the button, the content of the book will be downloaded.

+- Librarian Role - There is a `Librarian` role in this website who can navigate to `All Books`, `Add Books` and `Update Book` details.
+But a normal user not having the `Librarian` role can't navigate to these routes.